sigpwny/2024-ectf-uiuc/docs/misc_protocol.md

 > "TTT" refers to "total transaction time" and is used to ensure timing functionality requirements are met.

 ## List Components
-The host will ask the application processor to, quite literally, "list" its components.
+The host will ask the Application Processor to "list" its components.
 The Application Processor, upon receiving the message from the host, has to ping the components.
 It will send magic bytes recognizable to the components and waits for responses from the components.
 If a response is not received within a threshold of one second, the AP logs the component as "not found" to the Host, but if a response is received, then the AP logs the component ID to the Host.